aniladanir/ckad/README.md

 - **A NodePort Service is still a normal ClusterIP Service internally.
 NodePort just adds one more way to enter that same Service.**

 - **When traffic arrives at a node via a NodePort, kube-proxy on that node may forward the request to any ready Pod selected by the Service, <ins>regardless of whether that Pod is running on the same node or on a different node within the cluster.<ins>**

+- **About network policies:**
+    - If no NetworkPolicy selects a Pod, all traffic is allowed.
+    - If NetworkPolicy has no ingress rules, all incoming traffic is denied to selected Pods.
+    - A pod is isolated for egress(outgoing traffic) if there is any NetworkPolicy that both selects the pod and has "Egress" in its policyTypes.
+    - NetworkPolicies are namespaced.
+Once a NetworkPolicy applies to a Pod, traffic from other namespaces is blocked unless the policy explicitly allows those namespaces or Pods.
+    - Network policies are additive.

 - **Liveness probe restarts a pod on failure, readiness probe cuts traffic to a pod.
 They complement each other.**